0xProject/protocol/README.md

 #### Developing on Ganache

-Ganache is supported, but will not contain the same staking data and 0x Mesh liquidity that kovan or mainnet have for example.
+Ganache is supported, but will not contain the same 0x Mesh liquidity that kovan or mainnet have for example.
 To use ganache, use the `.env` file below:

 ```
 CHAIN_ID=1337